-- Check here for information about clinical trials for multiple myeloma that are currently open and accepting patients at SCCA.
+- See information about multiple myeloma clinical studies that are open and accepting patients through SCCA.

-Not all patients enter remission with the standard therapies used for myeloma, and some standard treatments may have more side effects than are desired; therefore, patients may seek help through a clinical trial.
-Patients who participate in clinical trials have the first chance to benefit from treatments that have shown promise in earlier research.
-They also make an important contribution to medical science by helping doctors learn more about the disease.
+Not all patients are cured with standard therapy, and some standard treatments may have side effects that patients and doctors would prefer to avoid, if possible.
+So patients may seek help through clinical studies.
+Patients who participate in studies have the first chance to benefit from treatments that have shown promise in earlier research.
+They also make an important contribution to medical science by helping doctors learn more about the disease and potential new treatments.